What a Herniated Disc MRI Actually Shows You

 Trying to guess the source of your back pain can feel overwhelming, but you don’t have to figure it out on your own.
 Getting a clear, accurate diagnosis is the most important step toward finding relief that actually lasts.
 At Kentuckiana Pain Specialists, we focus on pinpointing the exact cause of your pain so we can create a treatment plan that’s right for you.

-Your first step: a comprehensive evaluation
+Start with a comprehensive evaluation

 Your journey to relief begins with a conversation.
 During your first visit, we’ll sit down to discuss your patient history, listen to your concerns, and learn how the pain is affecting your daily life.
 A thorough physical exam helps us understand your body’s mechanics and identify specific areas of concern.
 From there, we often use advanced imaging tests like an MRI, which gives us the clearest possible view of your spinal discs, nerves, and canals.
 This detailed picture is essential for distinguishing between conditions like spinal stenosis and a herniated disc.
 Think of this comprehensive evaluation as creating the roadmap we’ll use to guide you back to comfort.